 3) People are not allowed to rent houses and land to Muslims.

-4) Shops are told to display the logo ‘ARAHAN’ – Symbol of Buddhism.
+4) Shops are told to display the logo ‘ARAHAN’ – Symbol of Buddhism or 969 logos.

-5) People must not buy things from the shops that do not have that logo.
+5) People must not buy things from the shops that do not have the above logos.

-(Excerpts from an anti-Muslim pamphlet in Burmese, distributed in Rangoon, Mandalay and many areas in Myanmar.)
+(The above is the excerpts from the anti-Muslim pamphlets in Burmese which are distributed in Yangon, Mandalay and many areas in Myanmar.)

-They are openly selling or sometimes distributing the copies of that book, some tapes and pamphlets made from the gist of that book.
-Radical Bamas distribute them to many Buddhist monasteries throughout the country.
-The government is also doing nothing about it.
+The 969 groups are openly selling or sometimes distributing the copies of that book and some tapes and pamphlets made from the gist of that book.
+Radical 969 Bamas distribute them to many Buddhist monasteries throughout the country.
+The government is also doing nothing about it and seems to agree with them.

-The whole book is written to demonstrate the anti-Muslim sentiment existing in Bamas and the authorities turning a blind eye, although realising that this had lead to very dangerous and disastrous consequences and the pressure in Bama-boiler is increasing again and ready to explode.
-Although the Hardliners who wish to derail the present democratization process is trying many Bamas including some monks and a lot of NLD members are swallowing the hook, line, and sinker
+The whole book is written to demonstrate the anti-Muslim sentiment existing in Buddhists and the authorities turning a blind eye, although realizing that this had lead to very dangerous and disastrous consequences and the pressure in Myanmar-boiler is increasing daily and ready to explode.
+Although the Hardliners and Ultra-Nationalists affiliated to the military and government are doing a vigorous propaganda campaign throughout the country obviously wishing to derail the present democratization process but it is mind bogging to witness many seemingly Democratic activists, including the professionals and the prominent monks and especially most of the NLD leaders and members are seen to be swallowing the hook, line, and sinker of Islamophobic Propangada.

 1. HUMAN RIGHTS YEARBOOK 1999-2000: BURMA Page HRDU 229